material-foundation/material-remixer/README.md

 Remixer allows you to easily define UI variables in your app that can be adjusted while it is running.
 This can help you and your team to iterate very quickly on design issues because you don't need to rebuild or even restart your app to see the changes reflected.

-Remixer is available in three platforms ([Android](http://github.com/material-foundation/material-remixer-android), [iOS](http://github.com/material-foundation/material-remixer-ios) and [JavaScript](http://github.com/material-foundation/material-remixer-js)) and comes with a helpful [Remote Controller](http://github.com/material-foundation/material-remixer-remote-web) that lets you interact with variables from another device.
+Remixer is available in three platforms ([Android](http://github.com/material-foundation/material-remixer-android), [iOS](http://github.com/material-foundation/material-remixer-ios) and [JavaScript](http://github.com/material-foundation/material-remixer-js)) and all of them support setting up a [Remote Controller](http://github.com/material-foundation/material-remixer-remote-web) that lets you change variables from a web dashboard.

 | Project | Continuous Integration | Code Coverage | Release |
 |---------|------------------------|---------------|---------|